Marcel88888/RGB-algorithmic-problem/README.md

 ## About

-Project made for subject Algorithm Analysis at the Warsaw University of Technology.
+Project made for the subject Algorithm Analysis at the Warsaw University of Technology.

 Task description: